-2017 Update: The Radian R120, as well as all other Diono convertibles, were recently recalled by Diono and new versions were released addressing a potential safety issue involving top tethers.
-Every seat manufactured from October onward has been modified to resolve the issue.
+2018 Update: The Radian R120, as well as all other Diono convertibles, were recalled in late 2017 by Diono and new versions were released addressing a potential safety issue involving top tethers.
+Every seat manufactured from October 2017 onward has been modified to resolve the issue.

-Diono has released a number of high quality car seats lately, with their current flagships being the Rainier, Pacifica, and Olympia.
+Diono has released a number of high quality car seats lately, with their current flagship being the Diono Rainier.
 However, there are other, older convertibles by Diono that are still available and capable of keeping many children safe through extended rear facing.
-Here is a review on one of them, the Radian R120.
+Today we’re going to take a closer look at one of them: the Diono Radian R120 All-In-One Convertible Car Seat.

 Everyone today is talking about the Diono Rainier, Pacifica, and Olympia.
 However, before they came out, Diono had already been establishing a tradition of narrow, high-weight car seats that are still worth considering even if they aren’t the newest seats on the market anymore.
 The Diono Radian R120 is an all-in-one convertible car seat, which means it can be used in several configurations, including as a rear-facing infant seat, a forward-facing seat, and as a booster.
 Despite its age, the Radian R120 is a car seat that should be on every parent’s shopping list.
 It’s essentially the same seat as the RXT but without the added head and side support, so this review will be quite similar besides a discussion about the parts not included in the R120 compared to the RXT.
 Skip down to the “Why Buy the Diono Radian R120?” section for the juicy bits.